- Do UK citizens religious workers need to apply for a visa to work in Ireland?

 - Evidence of medical insurance cover for the applicant and group insurance scheme for any additional family members

-- Details regarding previous visa refusals or deportations
+- Details regarding any previous visa refusals or deportations

-- Have a set address/location serving their religious body
+- Have dedicated premises in Ireland serving the religious body

-- Must be a body as opposed to one single sponsor
+- Must be a body as opposed to a single sponsor

-If successful, their permission will then be dependent and based on your immigration permission.
-This means if your permission is withdrawn or if you fail to renew your permission, both you and your family members have to leave the country.
+If they are granted a Join Family visa, they must then apply for permission to stay in Ireland on arrival.
+If successful, their permission will then be dependent on your immigration permission, which means if your permission is withdrawn or if you do not renew your permission, both you and your family must leave Ireland.